Boris-de/mig/docs/mig_cf.md

     England
     </Hidden>

-C<Hidden> is not considered a security feature.
+`Hidden` is not considered a security feature.
 It's not difficult for someone to get around this if they know the name of the folder or image being hidden.
 This is security through obscurity (which is only one step above no security).

-=head2 Sort Order
+## Sort Order

     <Sort>
     [item]